-'Married at First Sight' Expert in Relationship with an Ex-Husband From Season 6
+'Married at First Sight' Former Expert Engaged to an Ex-Husband Who Was on Season 6

 Married at First Sight is a reality series that aired on the FYI network in 2014.
 It aired on FYI and A&E in Seasons 2-4.
 In 2017, the show moved to the Lifetime channel where it currently airs.